LucasJMO/E6Plus/classes/DreadNecromancer.md

 Activating this class feature is a swift action.
 The effect lasts until the dread necromancer makes a successful charnel touch attack.
 The spectral hand spell enables a dread necromancer to deliver a scabrous touch attack from a distance.

 **Undead Transformation**: A 6th level dread necromancer's type changes to undead, and it gains the augmented subtyped.
-Do not recalculate base attack bonus, saves, or skill points.
+Do not recalculate base attack bonus, saves (though constitution modifier becomes +0), or skill points.
 Size is unchanged.
 Hit dice are increased to d12, and the dread necromancer gains +4 turn resistance.

 A 6th level dread necromancer no longer needs to sleep, however they still require 8 hours of unbroken rest in order to recover their daily spell alotment.